 A communication channel.
 Think about the best way to connect with your audience.
 Are they using Twitter, Facebook, Instagram, LinkedIn, or email?
 Managing multiple social media channels can quickly become overwhelming, so you may want to use a centralized social media management app for scheduling posts and replying to comments, such as Buffer.

 Email newsletters are also a great way to convert more followers into customers.
 You can ask your audience to sign up for email updates and then send them occasional supplemental materials or offer discounts to keep them engaged.
 Mailchimp is the leading tool in this space, perfect for anyone from personal trainers to online weight loss coaches.

 Need more?
-Take a look at the top 7 online coaching platforms for 2022.
+Take a look at the top 7 online coaching platforms.